 Back pain during pregnancy is a common struggle that occurs later in pregnancy as your baby grows.
-In fact, studies show that two-thirds of women experience pregnancy back pain.
-As pregnancy progresses, your hormones are relaxing the ligaments in the joints of your pelvis and your center of gravity changes as you gain weight.
+Studies show that 50% of women experience pregnancy back pain.
+As pregnancy progresses, your hormones are relaxing the ligaments in the joints of your pelvis, and your center of gravity changes as you gain weight.
 These factors together often lead to back pain, but the good news is that there are a few ways to ease or prevent back pain during pregnancy.

 First and foremost, staying active during pregnancy is key.